Layers of Earth's Atmosphere

 Above the stratosphere is the mesosphere.
 It extends upward to a height of about 85 km (53 miles) above our planet.
 Most meteors burn up in the mesosphere.
 Unlike the stratosphere, temperatures once again grow colder as you rise up through the mesosphere.
 The coldest temperatures in Earth's atmosphere, about -90° C (-130° F), are found near the top of this layer.
 The air in the mesosphere is far too thin to breathe (the air pressure at the bottom of the layer is well below 1% of the pressure at sea level and continues dropping as you go higher).

 The layer of very rare air above the mesosphere is called the thermosphere.
 High-energy X-rays and UV radiation from the Sun are absorbed in the thermosphere, raising its temperature to hundreds or at times thousands of degrees.
 However, the air in this layer is so thin that it would feel freezing cold to us!
 In many ways, the thermosphere is more like outer space than a part of the atmosphere.
+In fact, the approximate boundary between our atmosphere and outer space, known as the Kármán Line, is in the thermosphere, at an altitude of about 100 km.
 Many satellites actually orbit Earth within the thermosphere!
 Variations in the amount of energy coming from the Sun exert a powerful influence on both the height of the top of this layer and the temperature within it.
 Because of this, the top of the thermosphere can be found anywhere between 500 and 1,000 km (311 to 621 miles) above the ground.
 Temperatures in the upper thermosphere can range from about 500° C (932° F) to 2,000° C (3,632° F) or higher.
-The aurora, the Northern Lights and Southern Lights, occur in the thermosphere.

 Although some experts consider the thermosphere to be the uppermost layer of our atmosphere, others consider the exosphere to be the actual "final frontier" of Earth's gaseous envelope.
 As you might imagine, the "air" in the exosphere is very, very, very thin, making this layer even more space-like than the thermosphere.
 In fact, the air in the exosphere is constantly - though very gradually - "leaking" out of Earth's atmosphere into outer space.
 There is no clear-cut upper boundary where the exosphere finally fades away into space.
 Different definitions place the top of the exosphere somewhere between 100,000 km (62,000 miles) and 190,000 km (120,000 miles) above the surface of Earth.
 The latter value is about halfway to the Moon!